reallyfancy/reallyfancy.github.io/README.md

 ## Work

-This is a small selection of projects that I've worked on over the years as a programmer.
+This is a small selection of projects that I've worked on over the years.
 For my full career history, see [my LinkedIn profile](https://www.linkedin.com/in/kerryturner).

-### Games I've worked on
+### Games I've worked on as a programmer

 * Forest of Sleep, Twisted Tree Games, PC/macOS/iOS/Android, 2018
 * Wordalot, MAG Interactive, iOS/Android, 2016